 Veganism is about so much more than just a plant-based diet.
 Rejecting the commodification of animals, a vegan lifestyle reflects a quest for better, more responsible health and the values that come along with it.
 Those values extend to every area of your life – and that includes a vegan mattress!

 That’s where we come in.
-Naturepedic offers a line of certified organic, PETA-Approved Vegan mattresses that honor a cruelty-free lifestyle while protecting you from harmful chemicals and materials.
+Naturepedic offers a line of certified organic, PETA-Approved Vegan mattresses that honor a the vegan lifestyle while protecting you from harmful chemicals and materials.

 But what makes a mattress vegan?
 And what does a vegan mattress you can trust look like?
 We’ll break it down for you.

 Like we said before, veganism goes way beyond what we eat and drink – it’s a lifestyle that extends to any consumer product.
 We all need to sleep, so offering natural vegan mattress and bedding options is a no brainer.
 But what makes a mattress vegan?

 A vegan mattress is made without animal products of any kind.
 First and foremost, that means it can’t contain any materials derived from animals, such as wool or feathers.
 But beyond that, it also means that the mattress can’t come in contact with any animal-derived materials during the manufacturing process and it can’t undergo animal testing of any kind.